apiflask/apiflask/docs/intro.rst

         db.session.commit()
         return post

-APIFairy's decorators are simple wrappers for existing solutions.
+APIToolkit's decorators are simple wrappers for existing solutions.
 In the example above, ``token_auth`` is an intialized authentication object from the Flask-HTTPAuth extension, and ``post_schema`` and ``update_post_schema`` are Flask-Marshmallow schema objects.
-These wrappers allow APIFairy to automatically generate documentation using the OpenAPI 3.x standard.
+These wrappers allow APIToolkit to automatically generate documentation using the OpenAPI 3.x standard.
 Below is a screenshot of the documentation for the above endpoint: